coburnw/StreamTestBench/README.md

 each slip of the scope probe.

 # todo
-* Add true integer support to the Stream class
-* Over Sampling Ratio is erratically supported
+* reimplement the reload button
 * Investigate allowing stream meta change in gui
 * Generalize spectrum analyzer and validate
-* Scale internal waveforms better
 * Plot a zoom-in of the baseband
 * Calculate the SNR over the baseband
 * Allow to store a previous FFT, and plot with the